 - Handle all of the paperwork and procedural requirements

-Understanding Your Right to Lost Wages After a Car Accident
+Understanding Your Right to Lost Wages After a Car Accident in Maryland

 Medical expense reimbursement is a key component of any damages award.
 But what about all the other bills that have piled up while you’re recovering?

 Maryland personal injury law gives accident victims the right to be made financially whole again after an accident.
 If you were unable to work because of your injuries, that includes reimbursement for the lost wages, salary, and income that you lost because of the accident.

 If you aren’t a salaried employee, establishing the amount of your lost wages can be challenging.
 If you are self-employed or work on commission, establishing the amount of your lost wages can be even more complex.

 Having the right documents on hand can be key to successfully negotiating for reimbursement of lost wages after a car accident.
 Helpful documents may include:

 - Tax returns